Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 Dan from Wyoming was really onto something.

-You know, this is let me comment on it.
+You know, this is, let me comment on it.

-The Vitter bill, David Vitter, the Senator, had a bill that everybody in Congress would live under Obamacare.
+The Vitter bill, David Vitter, the senator, had a bill that everybody in Congress would live under Obamacare.

-There are no subsidies, no exemptions, no delays, no waivers.
+No subsidies, no exemptions, no delays, no waivers.

 Every House member, every Senate member has to go to an exchange to get insurance like everybody else does.

-And I think the Vitter bill did not include staff, not sure, but it it did include every member of the House and a member of the Senate.
+And I think the Vitter bill did not include staff, not sure, but it did include every member of the House and a member of the Senate.

 And there were some who wanted that to be in whatever cave-in legislation there was, such as this thing that was signed today.

-The truth of the matter is that Boehner can launch that as a standalone any time he wants in the House.
+The truth of the matter is that Boehner can launch that as a standalone anytime he wants in the House.

 They can do that anytime.